About opamps - Part 1 : the ideal opamp

 Write a comment

-What is the first letter of the word boiwc?
+What is the last letter of the word jxya?